dalalsunil1986/react-native-redux-boilerplate-1/README.md

 # react-native-redux-boilerplate
-This package provides the starting file configuration to begin with your react-native and redux application.
+This package provides a command line utility that starts the file configuration to begin with your react-native and redux application.

 ## Getting Started